getzola/zola/docs/content/documentation/content/taxonomies.md

 weight = 90
 +++

 Zola has built-in support for taxonomies.
-Taxonomies are a way for users to group content according to user-defined catagories.
+Taxonomies are a way for users to group content according to user-defined categories.

 ## Definitions

-- Taxonomy: A catagorisation that can be used to group content
+- Taxonomy: A category that can be used to group content
 - Term: A specific group within a taxonomy
-- Value: A peice of content that can be associated with a term
+- Value: A piece of content that can be associated with a term

 ## Example: a movie website